ga4gh/ga4gh-schemas/doc/source/introduction_intro.rst

 HTTP protocol
 .............
-API clients use HTTP (the `Hypertext Transfer Protocol <https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol>`_) for sending API queries and getting responses.
+API clients use HTTP (`Hypertext Transfer Protocol <https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol>`_) for sending API queries and getting responses.
 HTTP is the same protocol that web browsers use for requesting pages from web servers.

 In a typical conversation, a client sends a GET request to a server to ask for a specific resource, such as a set of reads.